hamzaniazucalgary/hamzaniazucalgary/README.md

-- 👋 Hi, I’m @hamzaniazucalgary
+- 👋 Hi, I’m Hamza Niaz
-- 👀 I’m interested in AI, Machine Learning and Cyber Security
+- 👀 I’m interested in Data Science, ML and WebDev
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning WebDev
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me hamzaniaz.pk@gmail.com